JuanBrachoDev/Virtual-Parlay/README.md

 -   ### TapHold Event for Mobiles
     Replace the menu button for editing and deleting posts with a tap hold event that triggers the menu for small devices.

+-   ### Post count removal on topic deletion.
+    Post count for users is only subtracted from deleted posts, a function will be created so upon topic deletion it scans all posts associated, deletes those posts and adjusts posts count for all users involved.

 ## Technologies Used